joaopauloschuler/neural-api/examples/SimplePlantLeafDisease/README.md

-# Simple Plant Leaf Disease Image Classifier
+# Simple Plant Leaf Disease Image Classifier for the PlantVillage Dataset

 This example has interesting aspects to look at:
 * An easy and fast way to load image datasets where each folder represents one class of images: **CreateVolumesFromImagesFromFolder**.